senchalabs/docs-i18n/guides/layouts/README.md

 		]
 	});

-You can add any number of docked items by simply providing the *dock* configuration on the child components you want docked.
-You can also dock items on any side, for example if we want to do this with our previous vbox example:
+You can add any number of docked items by simply providing the *dock* configuration on the child components that you want docked.
+Items can also be docked on any side, for example if we wanted to do this with our previous vbox example:

 {@img dockleft.jpg}

-We can achieve it by specifying *docked: 'left'*:
+we could achieve this by specifying *docked: 'left'*:

     Ext.create('Ext.Container', {
 		fullscreen: true,